Everyone has let their fitness slip after being in and out of lockdowns… The only question is by how much?

 Think you could join the US Air force?
 Give it a try like @Mattdoesfitness and his girlfriend have done as a couples workout.

 A lot of us probably challenged our friends to a push-up challenge growing up.
-Now it’s time to do it again.
+Well, the time has come to give it another go.

 We might have been doing push-ups at home but they are still a classic test of fitness that lets you know how strong you are.
 For a 20s male, 30+ push-ups in one set is good to shoot for.
 For a 20s female: 23+.
 If you want to mix it up, try this push-up variation and challenge yourself even more.